Rishabh-9947/Customer-Churn-Prediction/README.md

 - Scikit-learn for machine learning

 ## Contact Information
-For any queries or discussions, reach out to ## Me at rishabhsharma1600@gmail.com.
+For any queries or discussions, reach out to me at rishabhsharma1600@gmail.com.